Why Quality & Audit is important to us

 Each month, as part of our Clinical Governance day, a Journal Club and themed education session are delivered which enables our team to keep abreast of the very latest evidence and treatment provision available.

-Clinical audit is a way to find out if healthcare is being provided in line with standards and lets informs us if our is doing well, and where there could be improvements.
-We employ a full time Patient Services auditor who supports the Clinical Committee allow quality improvement to take place where it will be most helpful and will improve outcomes for patients.
-Our Clinical Audit enables us to submit data on our service to support national Ambulance Quality Indicators as well informing our inhouse audit cycles and quality standards and identifying any areas where a Quality Improvement project could lead to even higher standards of care.
+Clinical audit is a way to find out if healthcare is being provided in line with standards and informs us of how well we are doing, and where there could be improvements.
+We employ a full-time Patient Services auditor who supports the Clinical Committee and allows quality improvement to take place where it will be most helpful and will improve outcomes for patients.
+Our Clinical Audit enables us to submit data on our service to support national Ambulance Quality Indicators as well informing our in-house audit cycles and quality standards, and identifying any areas where a Quality Improvement project could lead to even higher standards of care.

 Clinical Effectiveness including Research

 The management of risk is a key focus area within Devon Air Ambulance as the work that we undertake, and the environment we work in, is not risk free.

 Alongside managing the risks associated with flying helicopters, we have a number of staff within the organisation who assess the risk of what we undertake, consider the mitigating actions that can be taken to still enable us to undertake the actively effectively, and develop and design processes to keep patient and staff safe.

 As part of the risk assessment process, staff who undertake the activity are involved in the risk review process and encourage to provide feedback on their experience or solution that could help keep everyone safe.

 Our comprehensive suite of risk assessments are linked to our incident reporting system, enabling any incident report to be ‘tagged’ to a risk assessment so that when the risk is reviewed, all the reports related to the activity are instantly available to feed into the review process.